Best Soil for Rosemary in Pots (Best Potting Mix)

 To effectively replicate rosemary’s Mediterranean soil, mix at least 30% horticultural sand or grit with 70% compost.

-Too much sand or grit is always better then not enough as the sand very effectively mitigates the risk of root rot which is the more common reason for a dying rosemary plant.
+Too much sand or grit is always better than not enough as the sand very effectively mitigates the risk of root rot which is the more common reason for a dying rosemary plant.

-If you live in a climate of higher rainfall (such as the Pacific North West or Northern Europe) then I recommend adding a higher portion of sand or grit to the soil.
+Therefore, if you live in a climate of higher rainfall (such as the Pacific Northwest or Northern Europe), then I recommend using potting soil with grit to grow your rosemary rather than sand.

 Rosemary has specifically adapted to tolerate drought conditions and dry soils, so it is important to emphasize how much rosemary requires the soil to be well draining.

-Adding more sand or grit to the mix helps to counter the affect of high rainfall climates and your rosemary should grow very well once it is growing in its preferred well draining conditions.
+Another way of tackling this problem is just to add a higher proportion of grit or sand.
+Adding more sand or grit to the mix helps to counter the effect of high rainfall climates, and your rosemary should grow very well once it is growing in its preferred well draining conditions.

 I have spoken to commercial lavender, rosemary and Mediterranean herb growers in Washington and Oregon who recommend amending their potting soil with as much as 50% horticultural sand or grit to 50% multipurpose compost to provide the optimal balance of drainage to grow rosemary successfully despite a rainy climate and conditions.